HHMI researchers develop a new computational method for studying the electrical landscape of large biomolecules.

 According to McCammon, the effectiveness of the PBE, which is called an "implicit solvent method," has made it one of the most popular bases for electrostatic modeling.
 But while the popularity of the PBE has increased, methods to solve the equation have been limited to molecules of about 50,000 atoms because of their considerable computational demands.

-article, however, McCammon, HHMI predoctoral fellow Nathan A. Baker and their colleagues at UCSD describe how the parallel focusing method enables solution of the PBE to be run efficiently and flexibly on parallel computers.
+In the PNAS article, however, McCammon, HHMI predoctoral fellow Nathan A. Baker and their colleagues at UCSD describe how the parallel focusing method enables solution of the PBE to be run efficiently and flexibly on parallel computers.
 By using massively parallel computers, researchers can divide large computations among many processors, and drastically reduce the time required to create complex models.

 Electrostatic modeling typically represents the biomolecule and the PBE on a Cartesian grid, explained Baker.
 Very fast numerical methods, such as the multigrid, are then used to solve the equation on this grid.
 The solution on the array of grid points is then used to represent the electrostatic potential around the biomolecule.